slabbi/Z80-CPU-Tester/SOFTWARE/Z80 CPU Tester 1.1/README.md

 When testing is completed:
 - the number of the failed test is displayed with a blinking bit 7, or
 - a running light shows a successfull result (no error).

+## Display XF results and XF/YF counters

+The XY result and the XF/XF counters can be displayed by pressing the NMI button.

+After pressing the NMI button, the CPU tester will - after a short time - blink three times (alternating "xxxxoooo ooooxxxx" pattern).
+Then consecutively
+- the XF resultn (Port A)
+- the XF counter (Port B/A)
+- the YF counter (Port B/A)
+will be displayed.

+The output will be pretty fast (depending on the CPU clock), so you should record the output with your mobile phone to analyze it later.